rcouch/rcouch/README.md

 ![screenshot of rcouchx](http://benoitc.im/vrac/rcouchx/Screen%20Shot%202012-04-20%20at%2011.55.48%20PM_thumb.png)

-To build it run the command line:
+To build it, run the command line:

     $ make rcouchx